WuerthPhoenix/tornado/doc/61-tornado/collectors.rst

 On startup, it creates a dedicated REST endpoint for each configured webhook.
-Calls received by an endpoint are processed by the embedded :ref:`tornado-jmespath` that uses them to produce Tornado Events.
+Calls received by an endpoint are processed by the embedded :ref:`tornado-jmespath-collector` that uses them to produce Tornado Events.
 In the final step, the Events are forwarded to the Tornado Engine through the configured connection type.